iisys-hof/map-matching-2/README.md

 fraction (see paper for formula), added and missed lengths as well as WKT lines are provided for easy view in QGIS.
 Use import of delimited text file for importing the WKT lines from the resulting csv files.

-The following examples all come from the [map matching dataset](https://doi.org/10.5281/zenodo.57731) from Kubicka, M. et al.
+The following five examples come from the [map matching dataset](https://doi.org/10.5281/zenodo.57731) from Kubicka, M. et al. All following examples were matched with our Markov Decision Process with Value Iteration and default parameter settings, see `help.txt` or `./map_matching_2 --help`.

 #### Example 1